Windows 10 Power Options and Intune – we do see a few queries in the community space on this topic.

 Note! the GUID and use it to query more details about it.
 The command powercfg -q <GUID of Power Scheme>

-Note the Subgroup GUID and the Power Setting GUID with which we will prepare the command to set the appropriate index value for the settings.
+Note the Subgroup GUID and the Power Setting GUID, which we will use to prepare the command to set the appropriate index value for the settings.

 powercfg -SETACVALUEINDEX 381b4222-f694-41f0-9685-ff5bb260df2e 4f971e89-eebd-4455-a8de-9e59040e7347 5ca83367-6e45-459f-a27b-476b1d01c936 0 powercfg -SETDCVALUEINDEX 381b4222-f694-41f0-9685-ff5bb260df2e 4f971e89-eebd-4455-a8de-9e59040e7347 5ca83367-6e45-459f-a27b-476b1d01c936 0